 The HBOR Collaborative has updated its Litigating under HBOR Practice Guide!
 If you use this manual in your practice, please be sure to replace your existing copy with this current one, as it updates advocates on all the important HBOR and foreclosure law that has made its way through the courts in the past 5 […]

 NHLP, Housing & Economic Rights Advocates, California Reinvestment Coalition, Public Counsel, and 10 other California legal advocacy organizations submitted comments on the Consumer Financial Protection Bureau’s proposed mortgage servicing rules.
 Our comments and suggestions focus on the continuing “widows and orphans” issue, servicing transfers, and other proposed changes and additions that will affect homeowners and […]

 February Newsletter Breaks Down the “Widows & Orphans” Issue and Takes Advocates Step-by-Step through Representing Successors-in-Interest

 The HBOR Collaborative’s February Newsletter provides an overview of the “Widows & Orphans” issue.
 Collaborative member NCLC has written a primer on advocating for successors-in-interest throughout the loss mitigation process.
 The newsletter also includes summaries of important federal cases and regulatory updates, including the recent HUD mortgagee letter addressing non-borrowing, surviving spouses of reverse mortgage […]

 The HBOR Collaborative’s January Newsletter provides an overview of the Fair Housing Amendments Act’s reasonable accommodation protections as applied to mortgage servicing.
-It considers, for example, an advocate’s potential arguments against a servicer who denies a cognitively disabled borrower additional time to submit a modification application.
-The newsletter also includes summaries of important state and […]
+Make sure to find a mortgage broker near you for any professional help and advice you need.
+It considers, for example, an advocate’s potential arguments against a servicer who denies a cognitively disabled […]